Pak911/headlines/README.md

 ## 🎯 How to Play

 1. **Observe the Grid**: Letters are arranged in a crossword pattern but scrambled
+2. **Read the Hint**: Check the description below the grid for contextual clues about the headline
-2. **Click Two Letters**: Select any two letters to swap their positions
+3. **Click Two Letters**: Select any two letters to swap their positions
-3. **Use Color Feedback**: Colors guide you toward the correct solution
+4. **Use Color Feedback**: Colors guide you toward the correct solution
-4. **Solve the Headlines**: Reconstruct all news headlines to win
+5. **Solve the Headlines**: Reconstruct all news headlines to win

+The hint system is crucial - descriptions provide semantic clues that help you think about what words might fit in the scrambled headline.
+Most of the time, words present in the description are also present or have synonyms in the headlines, giving you meaningful guidance for solving.

 ### 🎨 Color Guide